 Veronicastrum is a genus of about 10 species of herbaceous perennials in the family Plantaginaceae, mostly native to North America.

 Veronicastrum produces attractive foliage and clusters of small flowers on erect, tall stems from summer to fall.
-As a part of your garden landscape, these flowers will attract bees and butterflies to your garden.
+It’s easy to grow and makes a pretty addition to beds and borders.
+It will look charming as a part of your garden landscape and will attract bees and butterflies to your garden.

 The scientific name comes from the genus name “Veronica” and “astrum”, which means “star”.

-The plant resembles a tall Veronica and was once placed in genus Veronica.
+Veronicastrum resembles a tall Veronica and was once placed in the genus Veronica.

 Veronicastrum symbolizes dignity.